ehizmi/Solidworks-1/README.md

 # Solidworks-1
-Implementing Variable use in Solidworks
+This project showcases growth in learning Solidworks assembly and complex designs.